Chittoor Sree Krishnaswamy Temple: Offerings

 Aadiya Enna, Puvan/Kadali Pazham, Kalabhabhishekam, Pushpabhishekam, Palpayasam, Sahasranamarchana, Neyvilakku, etc. are the main offerings of Lord Krishna.
 Vedi Vazhipadu, Turmeric and Kumkum, Guruthy and Chanthattam are the main offerings for Bhagavathi.
 Pinvilakku, Dhara, Koovalamala, etc. are the main offerings of Lord Shiva.
 Lord Ganesh has Ganapathi Homam as his main offering.
+Ayyappan has Neerajanam as his main offering.
 Nagas have Noorum Palum and Rakshas has Palpayasam.

 Location

 The temple is located in the village of South Chittoor, 6 km from Erankulam North, surrounded by coconut lagoons, in the north western part of the city of Kochi, Ernakulam District, Kerala.
 The temple is well connected by rail and road, with the nearest railway station at Ernakulam Town and reached by Chittoor Road.